-1. Landscape & Nature Tours in Scotland
+1. Landscape & Nature Scottish Highland Tours

 If you ask people what it is they find special about Scotland, many would say it’s the landscapes that keep them coming back.
 Of course, most tours will have a landscape element, but here we’re talking mountains, glens, rivers and coastlines.
 This type of tour offers you the chance to go hiking in Scotland’s wild places with someone who knows what they are doing!

 What about an Agritourism holiday?
-There are farm tours and experiences across Scotland where you can meet the animals on a guided tour.
+There are many experiences and farm tours in Scotland where you can meet the animals on a guided tour.
 For example, you could take the family along to Kitchen Coos and Ewes and see Highland Cattle.
 These iconic creatures are beautiful to look at, and the way they graze is really good for the environment too.
 Farm tours are also available at Lennox of Lomond, where you can experience a day in the life of a farmer, lambing, or even an exciting quad bike tour!
 Lambs, goats, Highland cows, pigs, chickens and ducks are all waiting to meet you at Jacksons at Jedburgh in the Scottish Borders.
 Take a farm walk, feed the animals and then settle down for a picnic.
 A great day out.

 Discover more about our Landscapes & Nature .

-2. Island Hopping Tours in Scotland
+2. Island Hopping & Boat Tours in Scotland

 Island hopping tours might sound like something you would do in Greece or the Caribbean but take a minute to consider what Scotland has to offer.
 Scotland’s coast is studded with islands big and small, each offering their share of history, natural beauty and activities for a fun-filled holiday.
 Moving from one island to the next feels like a real adventure on the high seas with all the promise of a warm island welcome.